wencruz/ModuleManager/Module-Manager-Handbook.md

   ...(stuff)
 }
 ```
-Like the previous one, this will look for all PART nodes, but will filter for only those who don't contain `MODULE[ModuleCommand]`.
+Like the previous one, this will look for all PART nodes, but will filter for only those who don't contain `ModuleCommand` MODULE.

 <br>
 - Specific variables